 Table 2.5 Special cases of maximum entropy distributions given by equations (2.62) and (2.59).
+(Expressions not to be used at face as different parameterizations may be used throughout the book.)

 Note: Distributions named "half" have their "full" version whose density f(x) and exceedance $\overline{F}(x)$ is obtained by dividing those given in the table by 2.
 The "half" version given here corresponds to $x \ge 0$, while the "full" version is supported on the whole real line, except for the full lognormal distribution in which $x \ge -\lambda$.